 Toma Burean is Lecturer at Babeș-Bolyai University, College of Political Science, Public Administration and Communication, Political Science Department, Cluj-Napoca, Romania.
 Toma is the PI of the Romanian research unit and coordinates WP2 which examines the discursive strategies through which previously disaffected citizens are mobilised and (re)included into institutional politics.
 The WP thus aims to gauge the role discursive strategies play in mobilising citizens and how social movements and movement parties politicise conflicts as well as enhance or hinder socioeconomic and cultural inclusiveness.

-Lorenzo Mosca is is full Professor of Sociology of Communication at the State University of Milan.
+Lorenzo Mosca is full Professor of Sociology of Communication at the State University of Milan.
 He is the PI of the Prodem Italian research unit and the coordinator of WP3.
 This WP focuses on the transition of movement parties between the protest arena and the institutional arena.
 The research objective guiding WP3 concentrates on how the relative electoral success of movement parties affects their relationships with the media.

-Saija Räsänen is Research Associate on the ProDem project working alongside the research unit in Milan.
+Saija Räsänen is Research Associate on the ProDem project working alongside the research unit in Italy.
 Saija is a PhD candidate in the Sociology and Methodology of Social Research (SOMET) joint doctoral program of the Universities of Milan and Turin.
 Her PhD project compares media coverage and political communication of Italian and Finnish populists, concentrating on the change in their communication when they leave the opposition and enter governments.
 On the ProDem project, she will conduct a media analysis on Finnish populism.

-Robin Piazzo is Research Associate on the ProDem project working alongside the research unit in Milan.
+Robin Piazzo is Research Associate on the ProDem project working alongside the research unit in Italy.
 Robin is a PhD candidate in the Sociology and Methodology of Social Research (SOMET) joint doctoral program of the Universities of Milan and Turin.
 He is currently working on a research on the transformation of organization and mobilization in the Labour Party under Jeremy Corbyn’s leadership.

 Christina Neumayer is Associate Professor of Media Studies at the Department of Communication, The University of Copenhagen.
 She is PI of the Danish research unit and responsible for WP4.
 In this work package, Christina and her team assess social movements’ and movement parties’ use of social media, focusing on the linkages they develop with other actors over time.
 They investigate how social media linkages between movement parties and civil society actors as well as media and political institutions vary with their electoral success or failure.